Thursday 3 October 2024

 The entire process is dependent on the use of the right technology.
 The innovative role of technology is to ease the access to information resulting from numerous interactions by visualising the results.
 Spotting the pain points in need of action, and monitoring progress in such a complex context are challenges beyond the capability of a single human mind.
 Current perception of the role of technology focuses on serving individual functions.
 Here, the technology company doesn’t just sell the product - the software - but service.
 To make the most of technology, experts on both sides need to work together for as long as necessary to make sure that this new integrative process works successfully.

-It’s time to embrace a fresh approach to decision making and elevate your airline's performance to new levels by cutting through complexity, reducing costs, and making flying a better experience.
+It’s time to embrace a fresh approach to decision making and elevate the airline's performance to new levels by cutting through complexity, reducing costs, and making flying a better experience.

 Let’s start building a connected airline.
 It is about pioneering a new era in airline management and decision making which is all about joint efforts.